1. Introduction

 The adjusted R – square measures the proportion of the variance in the dependent variable that was explained by the variations in the dependent variables.
 In the above table, 50.9% of the variance was explained.
 Adjusted R – Square could take a negative value.

 The Adjusted R – Square came about because of the several problems associated with the use of R2.
 First, all our statistical results follow from the initial assumption that the model is correct, and we have no statistical procedure to compare alternative specifications.
-Second, Ris sensitive to the number of independent variables included in the model.
+Second, R2 is sensitive to the number of independent variables included in the model.
 The addition of more independent variables to the regression equation can never lower R2 and is likely to raise it.
 This is because additional independent variables can never lower TSS but are likely to increase the ESS.
 Finally, the interpretation of R2 becomes difficult when the model is formulated which has a zero intercept.

 The difficulty of R2 as a measure of goodness of fit is that R2 pertains to explained and unexplained variation in Y and therefore does not account for the number of degrees of freedom in the problem.
 A natural solution, therefore, is to concern ourselves with variances, not variations, thus eliminating the dependence of goodness of fit on the number of independent variables of the model.